alecsharpie/latent_space_game/README.md

 ---

-Includes a make file for building, running, and deploying
+Includes a Makefile for building, running, and deploying.